 God has provided us with a new facility with sufficient seating capacity for us to expand our ministry in missions and evangelism.
 It has also enabled us to bless other churches and para church organisations that have used our facility for their events.

 Today you can hop onto an MRT train anywhere in Singapore, enjoy a swift, comfortable ride, alight at Bartley MRT Station, take Exit B and walk into our modern worship hall (fully equipped with state-of-the-art audio visual equipment).

 God has been faithful to us all these years.
 We look forward in faith and excitement as we see God unfold His plans for Bartley in the future.

-BFOC comprises four churches: Bartley Christian Church, RiverLife Church, Brighton Community Church and Kingdom Community Church.
+Bartley Family of Churches (BFOC) comprises of four churches: Bartley Christian Church, RiverLife Church, Brighton Community Church and Kingdom Community Church.
 Each church is independent and self-governing, coming together like an extended family.

 We are more than an affiliation because of our shared history and heritage.
 It is ‘Bartley’ family of churches because Bartley Christian Church was the genesis of these churches.
 Bartley Christian Church planted RiverLife Church.
 Brighton Community Church came out from Bartley, whilst Kingdom Community Church originated from RiverLife Church.

 We are an extended family of churches espousing the authentic, relational qualities of a Christ-centered, loving family.
 We seek to grow deeper and stronger as BFOC leaders intentionally build familial relationships with one another.
 We draw strength from each other in this extended family.
 We cover each other with prayers.
 We can seek the experience, counsel, and help of each other, and we can enjoy the voluntary sharing of resources.